YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Notice that we simply moved the object, journal, global directory and database files from one location to another, after disabling journaling.
 Here are some rules for when you move files:

-- YottaDB/GT.M assumes that source files have no embedded location information within (of course the programmer may make assumptions)
+- YottaDB assumes that source files have no embedded location information within (of course the programmer may make assumptions)

 - Object files include the absolute paths to the source files they were compiled from (in order to implement the $text() function).
 So, although you can move object files freely without impacting functionality, if you move a source file, you should recompile object files compiled from it.